arvarghese/blog/_posts/2016-11-16-ng2-and-heroku.markdown

 author: "Arun Varghese"
 category: development
 tags: [angular2,heroku]
 clipping: Since I started getting into Angular 2 development, I have been looking for easy ways to hosts simple projects.
-Although there are plenty options available, I decided to go with Heroku, for ease of use and cheap dev options...
+Although there are plenty options available, I decided to go with Heroku, for ease of use and cheap dev options.
+In addition to hosting I discovered a pretty neat tool that takes care of scaffolding and boilerplate code for angular projects.
+To create and deploy a project from scratch I just had to a couple of commands!
+The project I am using for the examples below is car-dashboard-ng2CLI...
 ---

 ### Hosting an [Angular 2](https://angular.io/) on [Heroku](https://heroku.com/)!